 Undesirable domain name is defined as :

-- being vulgar, offensive, illegal, misleading people or inappropriate
+- being vulgar, offensive, illegal, misleading or deceiving people or being inappropriate

 - used for fraudulent or criminal activity, phishing, spamming, and creating dysfunctions on the internet, or based on false promises or addictions

 - used as generic reference such as bank nom art ... or any other reference with the intention of misleading the internet community about the real nature of the activity